A Platform for Recovery 2014 – ARITA’s Law Reform discussion paper is damn good

 Solution: Extension of moratorium period to ipso facto clauses

 At present, there is some restriction, but not a lot, on key contracts being cancelled as a result of the appointment of a VA.
 Crucially, there is nothing to stop a key supplier simply cancelling a contract due to the default provisions surrounding the appointment of a VA.
 ARITA is suggesting that the law be amended so that key suppliers can not use those cancellation provisions to cease supply.
 That would apply for at least the period of the VA.
-Bear in mind that a Voluntary Administrator is personally liable for goods and services provided so the Administrator has a strong incentive to only seek supplies that can be paid for!
+Bear in mind that in a Voluntary Administration the Administrator is personally liable for goods and services provided so the Administrator has a strong incentive to only seek supplies that can be paid for!

 Issue 5: Maximising the chance of saving a viable but small company